On This Page

 Employees should notify their direct supervisor or the Office of Human Resources if assistance is needed.

 Students who suspect they have an alcohol or drug problem are also encouraged to seek treatment.
-LAPU has compiled a list of resources to assist students dealing with addiction, substance abuse, and other personal issues, which is available via the Self-Help Resources page in the course portal.
+LAPU has compiled a list of resources to assist students dealing with addiction, substance abuse, and other personal issues, which is available via the Self-Help Resources page (see Substance Use) in the course portal.
 While the links provided on this page are intended to be helpful resources, the content of these links comes from a variety of sources, and LAPU cannot guarantee the accuracy of all information contained in the links.
 The information contained in these links does not necessarily reflect the views of LAPU.
 Students are encouraged to explore this information within the context of their Christian worldview.
-Information conveyed over the internet should never replace appropriate mental health care or sound judgment.
+Information conveyed over the Internet should never replace appropriate mental health care or sound judgment.
 When in doubt, students should contact a qualified professional.